RohitPanyam/Search-Bar-CV/README.md

 9. for predection of the image put the sample image in "x/dev/yolv5/inference/images".
 10. now run the "run.py" folder with the instruction mentioned in it.
 11. All the recomended images are now in the saved into the "run/out" with the specific category of the clothing. [ex: "long sleeve top","shorts",....etc]

+# Competition
+1. Above code is code for the python application ( dress recognition and recommendation )
+2. The web application ( node js server side ) code can be found seperately at -- https://github.com/aniket2345/MyntraCodetwo
+3. The code for the Online Virtual shop, and the ( node js app + python clothes detection app ), can be found all in one place at the Link : https://vitacin-my.sharepoint.com/:f:/g/personal/aniket_vishwakarma2019_vitstudent_ac_in/EgbQIZL-KZxKk0SWzUdrxWsBPOBW7qmU9ZBJYZrAhJLi8w?e=jM95zK
+4. This link contains of the files which are correspond with the Game dev part and the website and dress recognition and recommendation part implemented together in their respective paths. ( Final folder contains the dress recognition, the MyntraFive - Copy folder contains C++ code and assets for the virtual shop )